ctrl-alt-del/devenv/README.md

 sudo apt-get install oracle-java7-installer
 ```

-To install OpenJDK on Ubuntu, you can do so by running:
+If you want to install OpenJDK on Ubuntu, you can do so by running:
 ```sh
 sudo apt-get update
 sudo apt-get install openjdk-7-jdk